Dipole: Atomic Dipole Moment in QTAIM

-$U = -\mathbf{m} \cdot \mathbf{B}$.
+In the Quantum Theory of Atoms in Molecules (QTAIM), an atomic dipole moment is defined from the electron density by partitioning a molecule or crystal into atomic basins bounded by zero-flux surfaces in the gradient vector field of the electron density.
+The atomic dipole consists of two contributions: (1) the intrinsic polarization of the atomic basin itself, corresponding to the displacement of the electronic charge centroid relative to the nucleus, and (2) a charge-transfer contribution arising from the transfer of electronic charge across interatomic surfaces shared with neighboring atoms.
+In this manner, the total molecular or crystalline dipole moment is exactly additive, being equal to the sum of all atomic contributions, thereby providing a real-space decomposition of polarization in molecules and solids.

 Dipole radiation

 Modulus of the Poynting vector for an oscillating electric dipole (exact solution).
 The two charges are shown as two small black dots.

 In addition to dipoles in electrostatics, it is also common to consider an electric or magnetic dipole that is oscillating in time.
 It is an extension, or a more physical next-step, to spherical wave radiation.